rbrother/articles/airbnb-mantyharju-instructions/article.md

 1. Make fire to the fireplace and keep it burning hot for about 30-60 minutes occasionally adding more firewood so that the stones get hot
 1. In sauna sit on the highest level and throw water to the stones to make steam (“löyly”)
 1. Make warm washing water by mixing hot water from the hot-water container tap with cold water in a small bucket.
 Wash and rinse yourself with the warm water.

+### After using Sauna

+1. **In Winter time**, fully empty the hot water container above the stove (leave the tap open).
+Leaving water there in winter time will cause the valve to freeze and break.
-1. After using the sauna, wipe excess water away from the floor to help the floor dry.
+1. Wipe excess water away from the floor to help the floor dry. freeze will break the tap.
-1. If you have used Sauna floor heating (see below), remember to switch it off later
+1. If you have used Sauna floor heating (see below), remember to switch it off the next day or latest in the end of your stay

 ### Sauna Floor heating